RamblingCookieMonster/PSSlack/README.md

 There are a good number of Slack functions out there, including jgigler's [PowerShell.Slack](https://github.com/jgigler/Powershell.Slack) and Steven Murawski's [Slack](https://github.com/smurawski/Slack).
 We borrowed some ideas and code from these - thank you!

-If you want to go beyond interacting with the Slack API, you might consider using a bot.
-Matt Hodgkins has a [fantastic post](https://hodgkins.io/chatops-on-windows-with-hubot-and-powershell) on this topic.
+If you want to go beyond interacting with the Slack API, you might consider [using a bot](http://ramblingcookiemonster.github.io/PoshBot/#references)